WICG/ua-client-hints/README.md

 3. Browsers should introduce several new Client Hint header fields:

-    1. The `Sec-UA` header field represents the user agent's brand and  version.
+    1. The `Sec-UA` header field represents the user agent's brand and significant version.
 For example:

         ```http
-        Sec-CH-UA: "Chrome; v=73"
+        Sec-CH-UA: "Chrome"; v="73"
         ```

         Note: See the GREASE-like discussion below for how we could anticipate the inevitable lies